 |Full or Part Time||

 THIS ANNOUNCEMENT IS FOR CURRENT OR FORMER PERMANENT DOC EMPLOYEES ONLY!

-Education and Experience requirements at this level consist of the statutory requirements contained in Title 57 O.S., Section 510.A.2: “a.
-The minimum age for service shall be twenty (20) years of age.
-The Director shall have the authority to establish the maximum age for correctional officers entering service and b. possession of thirty (30) semester hours from an accredited college or university; or possession of a high school diploma acquired from an accredited high school or GED equivalent testing program and graduation from a training course conducted by or approved by the Department and certified by the Council on Law Enforcement Education and Training either prior to employment or during the first six (6) months of employment....”
-PLUS twenty-four (24) months of experience in correctional or security work for a governmental agency or private corrections agency.
+NOTE: In addition to the requirements above, all applicants for any level must meet the following statutory requirements of Title 57, O.S., Section 510: a. the minimum age for service shall be twenty (20) years of age.
+The Director shall have the authority to establish the maximum age for correctional officers entering service; and b. possession of thirty (30) semester hours from an accredited college of university; or possession of a high school diploma acquired from an accredited high school or GED equivalent testing program and graduation from a training course conducted by or approved by the Department and certified by the Council on Law Enforcement Education either prior to employment or during the first six (6) months of employment.

 Applicants must possess a valid driver’s license at the time of appointment in order to perform necessary travel.

 Correctional Chiefs of Security shall meet the training and screening requirements conducted by the Department and certified by the Council on Law Enforcement Education and Training within twelve (12) months of employment.
 (57 O.S.
 510)

 No person who has been convicted of a nonviolent felony or crime involving moral turpitude and who has not received a full pardon from the proper authority, or who has been convicted of any other felony offense, is eligible for employment in this job classification.
 (70 O.S.
 3311.E and 21 O.S.
 1283.B)

 No person who has received a verdict of guilty or pled guilty or nolo contendere to any offense required to register pursuant to the Sex Offender Registration Act is eligible for employment in this job classification.
 (57 O.S.
 589.C)